1. Skip to content

 "We've seen time and again that when new technologies come along, they can create buzz from investors as well as false claims by those purporting to use those new technologies," SEC chair Gary Gensler said in a press statement.
 "Investment advisers should not mislead the public by saying they are using an AI model when they are not.
 Such AI washing hurts investors."

 Major companies like Coca-Cola and Amazon have also faced backlash for allegedly engaging in so-called AI washing.
-In September Coca-Cola launched the Y3000 drink, a futuristic new flavor of cola which it claims was "co-created" by AI.
+In September, Coca-Cola launched the Y3000 drink, a futuristic new flavor of cola that it claims was "co-created" by AI.

 How does an AI chatbot work?